Mahmoud Ahmadinejad and Israel: August

-In August 2012, at an annual protest against the existence of Israel, Ahmadinejad said that "the very existence of the Zionist regime is an insult to humanity" and that "the Zionist regime and the Zionists are a cancerous tumor.
-Even if one cell of them is left in one inch of (Palestinian) land, in the future this story (of Israel's existence) will repeat."
+In August 2012, at an annual protest against the existence of Israel, Ahmadinejad said that "the very existence of the Zionist regime is an insult to humanity" and that, "the Zionist regime and the Zionists are a cancerous tumor.
+Even if one cell of them is left in one inch of [Palestinian] land, in the future this story [of Israel's existence] will repeat."
 Ahmadinejad also said that "the nations of the region will soon finish off the usurper Zionists in the Palestinian land".
 Ahmadinejad added that "it is dangerous if even 10% of the territory is given to the Zionists."
 Ahmadinejad also said, "The western powers cannot tolerate criticism of the Zionist regime.
 They feel compelled to defend it."

 International reactions

-United Nations Secretary-General Ban Ki-moon condemned Ahmadinejad's remarks, as well as remarks by Iranian Supreme Leader Ayatollah Khamenei, which he called "offensive and inflammatory statements."
+United Nations Secretary-General Ban Ki-moon condemned Ahmadinejad's remarks, as well as remarks by Iranian supreme leader Ayatollah Khamenei, which he called "offensive and inflammatory statements."
 Ban said that the region's leaders should "use their voices at this time to lower, rather than to escalate, tensions."

 EU foreign policy chief Catherine Ashton said that she "strongly condemns the outrageous and hateful remarks threatening Israel's existence by the Supreme Leader and the President of the Islamic Republic of Iran."
 Ashton added that "Israel's right to exist must not be called into question."

-United States National Security Council spokesman Tommy Vietor said that if Iran was concerned about human rights, "It should stop supporting Syrian President Bashar Assad's brutal assault on the Syrian people" and also that "Iran and Syria's blatant disregard for basic human rights is the real insult to humanity."
+United States National Security Council spokesman Tommy Vietor said that if Iran was concerned about human rights, "It should stop supporting Syrian president Bashar al-Assad's brutal assault on the Syrian people" and also that "Iran and Syria's blatant disregard for basic human rights is the real insult to humanity."
 Vietor condemned "the latest series of offensive and reprehensible comments by senior Iranian officials that are aimed at Israel" as "hateful and divisive rhetoric."

-On 7 September 2012, Canada announced it has closed its embassy in Iran and ordered all Iranian diplomats out of Canada within 5 days, due in part to Iran's repeated threats towards Israel and "racist, Anti-Semitic rhetoric".
+On 7 September 2012, Canada announced it has closed its embassy in Iran and ordered all Iranian diplomats out of Canada within 5 days, due in part to Iran's repeated threats towards Israel and "racist, anti-semitic rhetoric".